triton-inference-server/server/docs/model_repository.rst

 Model Repository
 ================

-The TensorRT Inference Server accesses models from a locally accessible file path or from Google Cloud Storage.
-This path is specified when the server is started using the -\\-model-repository option.
+The TensorRT Inference Server accesses models from one or more locally accessible file paths, from Google Cloud Storage, and from Amazon S3.
+These paths are specified when the server is started using the -\\-model-repository option.

 For a locally accessible file-system the absolute path must be specified, for example,